kattaylor511/gks-ashg-2024-unconference/README.md

 ## Participation Application and Selection

-Due to the limited number of spaces, we require all interested participants to fill out [this](https://forms.gle/DE7sMXLUCzHQhaJx6) application form.
+We have 16 spots left and **registration is free!**.
+Spots will be allocated on a first-come, first-served basis.
+Please fill out [this](https://forms.gle/DE7sMXLUCzHQhaJx6) application form ASAP to secure your spot.
 Only those who complete the form will be eligible to participate.
-Spots will be allocated on a first-come, first-served basis, so please submit your application ASAP to secure your spot.
 You will be notified via email within 1-3 business days if you've secured a spot.
+We'd love to see you there!

 ## Project Proposals